-your \$5 check for completing this survey, we need to collect your name and
+In order to mail you your \$5 check for completing this survey, we need to collect your name and

-mailing address:

-First Name:

-Last Name:

-Address:

-Apartment:

-City:

-State:

-Zip Code:

-If you have lo Thank you for your participation!
-Please return this questionnaire in the envelope provided. st the envelope or did not receive one, please return this questionnaire to: RTI International Attn: Data Capture (0217102.000.003.004) 5265 Capital Boulevard Raleigh, NC 27616 You will receive your \$5 in three to four weeks.
+Thank you for your participation!
+Please return this questionnaire in the envelope provided.
+If you have lost the envelope or did not receive one, please return this questionnaire to: RTI International Attn: Data Capture (0217102.000.003.004) 5265 Capital Boulevard Raleigh, NC 27616

+You will receive your \$5 in three to four weeks.